jonasmerlin/who-really-cli/README.md

 `pip install -r requirements.txt`

-You can also simply run setup.sh, which does these 3 things for you.
+You can also simply run `setup.sh`, which does these 3 things for you.

+## Usage

 After that, you'll be able to simply call